 2- Huge Audience

-Because people are aware that any and every product could be on sale, they tend to be on the lookout for any and every product, even SaaS tools.
+Moreover, because people are aware that any and every product could be on sale, they tend to be on the lookout for any and every product.

-In the end, it all depends on the discount rates and how well you handle your campaign.
-Keep it appealing!
+Ultimately, it all depends on the discount rates and how well you handle your Black Friday campaign.

 3- More value